rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

 - `name`: `string` type of argument specifying the name of the collection
 - `symbol`: `string` type of argument specifying the symbol of the collection
 - `collectionMetadata`: `string` type of argument specifying the metadata URI of the whole collection
-- `tokenURI`: `string` type of argument specifying the base URI of the token metadata
+- `tokenURI`: `string` type of argument specifying the catalog URI of the token metadata
 - `data`: struct type of argument providing a number of initialization values, used to avoid initialization transaction being reverted due to passing too many parameters